yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 FreeBSD-12.0-CURRENT-arm-armv6-BEAGLEBONE-20170519-r318502.img.xz
 ```

+then extract it to get the `*.img` image.

 You can always choose to build FreeBSD from source code if you want to experience the latest changes for the support of BeagleBone and are comfortable with the process.
 [Crochet](https://github.com/freebsd/crochet) is the tool to use, and you can find a detailed guide on GitHub.

 ### 2. Install the image

-[dd(1)](https://www.freebsd.org/cgi/man.cgi?dd(1) utility is used for raw data copying such as, in this case, initializing a disk from a raw image.
+[dd(1)](https://www.freebsd.org/cgi/man.cgi?query=dd&apropos=0&sektion=1) utility is used for raw data copying such as, in this case, initializing a disk from a raw image.

 We specify if (input file), of (output file) and bs (block size of copying).
 These arguments should be changed to match the actual file and device name.